What is a payment gateway and how does it work?

 Security

-As a merchant, you must protect your customers' credit card data.
+As a merchant, it's important to protect your customers' credit card data.
 If customers don't trust your website with their information, they're unlikely to complete the sale.
 If you want to accept credit cards online, ensure your payment gateway is PCI-compliant.

 Hosted versus self-hosted